segmentio/segment-docs/src/connections/destinations/catalog/actions-google-analytics-4-web/index.md

 ### Data is not sent to Google

-In order for data to be sent downstream to Google Analytics, check your mappings to ensure that the **Set Configuration Fields** mapping is enabled in your mappings and the **Page Views** setting is toggled on.
+In order for data to be sent downstream to Google Analytics, all of the following conditions must be met:

+1. Check that the **Set Configuration Fields** mapping is configured and enabled in your mappings.
 The **Set Configuration Fields** mapping is required for data to be sent downstream because it sets configuration to Measurement ID and establishes data flow using the `config` command.
+2. Check that the **Page Views** setting is toggled on.
+When the **Page Views** setting is toggled on, a `page_view` will be sent to Google Analytics 4 Web.
+If you are manually sending `page_view` events instead, see below for additional settings needed in your Analytics workspace.
+3. Ensure that you are calling `analytics.page()` on page load.
+Analytics.js requires an initial Page call to send data to Google Analytics 4 Web.
+The Segment snippet includes this initial call by default.

 ### Duplicate `page_view` events in GA4